Hospital-Acquired And Misdiagnosed Infections

 The last thing a patient expects when they enter a hospital or surgery center for treatment is to acquire a new condition.
 However, health care-associated infection (HAI) is a very real and potentially deadly problem and is often treatable if caught in time.

 While there are several reasons a patient can contract an HAI, a major one is not following proper sterile technique in medical interventions.
 Some of the most common types HAIs include:

 - Surgical site infections (SSIs)

 - Primary bloodstream infections

-The Crandall & Pera Law team of experienced medical malpractice attorneys and registered nurses understands how serious an undiagnosed or misdiagnosed infection can be, and the effects it can have on you, your family and other patients in a hospital.
-Numerous patients have suffered needlessly because an infection was negligently overlooked or misdiagnosed by a medical professional.
-If you are one of them, let us help you as we have helped so many others.
+The Crandall & Pera Law, LLC, team of experienced medical malpractice attorneys and registered nurses understands how serious an infection due to medical negligence can be and the effects it can have on you, your family and other patients in a hospital.
+Numerous patients have suffered needlessly, and if you are one of them, let us help you as we have helped so many others.

-Turn To Our Lawyers After An Undiagnosed Infection Causes Injury
+Turn To Us After An Infection Causes Injury

 We want to be your advocate.
 Please call 855-444-6651 or fill out our contact form to reserve a free, no-obligation consultation at one of our five Ohio offices conveniently located in Cleveland, Columbus, Cincinnati, Chesterland, Chagrin Falls and Lexington.